 Some of these words have kept their English spelling or experienced only very slight changes.
 The pronunciation is often the same with a slight Polish accent.
 For example the words “e-mail”, “router” and “laptop” are all words that are commonly used in the Polish language.

 It is fairly common in the Polish language to create words for something that’s new.
 There are therefore Polish words that can be used instead of the English alternative, but the majority tend to go for the English version.

 Words borrowed from English

-Nevertheless, words that have entered Polish from English are not limited to just new technologies.
-Some common words include: flirt, edytowa, anti-virus, parkowac, deadline, fifty-fifty and barman.
+Nevertheless, words that have been used in Poland from English are not limited to new technologies.
+Some common words include: “flirt”, “edytowa”, “anti-virus”, “parkowac”, “deadline”, “fifty-fifty” and “barman”.

-It appears that there is no end in sight for this particular trend, the words mentioned in the article are just a tiny example of English words used in Polish and the more you walk around the streets of Poland, there will be an increasing likelihood of a random English word dropped in the middle of a Polish speaking conversation.
+It appears that there is no end in sight for this particular trend, the words mentioned in the article are just a tiny example of English words used in Polish.

-What do you think of the current influences of English in the Polish language?
-Is this a trendy fad or something that will become even more popular in the future?
+What do you think of the current influences between the two languages?
 Are there also any Polish words that you’ve heard English speakers use?